-How to be more confident: 5 simple ways to build your confidence and self-esteem
+How to be more confident: 8 simple ways to build your confidence and self-esteem

 Learning how to be more confident can change not only how the world sees you, but how you see yourself

 "I’m a much more confident person than I was when I made that series," she says, explaining it's a matter of maintenance at this point, like training a muscle.
-"I am constantly doing things to increase my confidence—whether that's saying yes to things or, just as importantly, no to things."
+"I am constantly doing things to increase my confidence, whether that's saying yes to things or, just as importantly, no to things."

-Getting to a point of maintenance has been a challenge for Laura.
+Getting to a point of maintenance has been a challenge for Barton.
 "I've spent much of my life really frustrated by myself and my inability to ask for what I want or what I need because, I suppose, on some level, I wonder whether I'm actually worthy of those things."

 Worth is what it all comes down to.
 It's believing that you have worth exactly as you are.
 "Not perfect, not better than anyone, but worthwhile," says psychologist Aimee Daramus.

-At very low points, Laura found it hard to speak in meetings, walk across an office, go into a shop, a bar, a party, to spend money on herself, or wear anything noticeable, "because, fundamentally, I didn't feel I had the right to take up space," she says.
+At very low points, Barton found it hard to speak in meetings, walk across an office, go into a shop, a bar, a party, spend money on herself, or wear anything noticeable, "because, fundamentally, I didn't feel I had the right to take up space," she says.
 "It's been an exhausting way to live."

 "These days I live in something more like a state of confidence," she says, "that I can build that muscle."